regisftm/owasp-toronto/demo/07-graphana-installation.md

 1. Provisioning datasource

-   Grafana datasources are storage backends for your time series data.
+   Grafana data sources are storage backends for your time series data.
 Each data source has a specific Query Editor that is customized for the features and capabilities that the particular data source exposes.

-   Setup a datasource and point it to the Prometheus service in your cluster.
+   Set up a data source and point it to the Prometheus service in your cluster.

    ```yaml
    kubectl apply -f - <<EOF